The most useful amiibo for Breath of the Wild

 The big bad himself, this amiibo depicts Ganondorf as he appeared in Twilight Princess.
 Ganondorf is the embodiment of evil and has been the main antagonist in many Zelda games.
 His amiibo is tall and brooding, but what you might not know is that this is a very generous amiibo.

-Tapping Ganondorf will drop arrows, Rupees, and Bokoblin Guts, along with some very powerful two-handed weapons.
+Tapping Ganondorf will drop arrows, Rupees, and Bokoblin Guts, along with some mighty two-handed weapons.
 You may get one of four different claymores, as well as some rare materials, like Star Fragments.
 There is also a chance that Ganondorf might drop a precious gem, like a Diamond, Sapphire, or Ruby.
 Great for crafting or making a quick buck.

 Scanning Ganondorf also unlocks an exclusive weapon—the Sword of Six Sages.
 The only catch is that you must beat Breath of the Wild first.
-The Legend of Zelda: Breath of the Wild is a massive game, but it's a great one.
+The Legend of Zelda: Breath of the Wild is a massive game, but it's great.
 So beating it should be no problem.
 If you're reading this, chances are you already have!

 Pros:

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.